-transcript of the hearing to FHWA together with a certification and "a report which indicates the consideration given to the economic, social, environmental, and other effects of the plan or highway location or design and various alternatives which were raised during the hearing or which were otherwise considered."
-Typically, a draft impact statement is made available for public inspection at the hearing, and the transcript of the hearing, together with the state's response to public comments, becomes a part of the administrative record.
+The Federal Highway Act requires a state to hold a public hearing on highway projects, and FHWA regulations combine this hearing with NEPA procedures.266 The statute requires the state to submit a transcript of the hearing to FHWA together with a certification and "a report which indicates the consideration given to the economic, social, environmental, and other effects of the plan or highway location or design and various alternatives which were raised during the hearing or which were otherwise considered.1267 Typically, a draft impact statement is made available for public inspection at the hearing, and the transcript of the hearing, together with the state's response to public comments, becomes a part of the administrative record.

-If the agency prepares an impact statement, it must also prepare a "concise public record of decision."
-The record of decision must state what the decision was, discuss alternatives considered, and state whether all "practicable means" to avoid or minimize environmental harm from the alternative selected have been adopted, and if not, why not.
-The courts have also held that agencies must make an acceptable reviewable record in cases in which they decide that an impact statement is unnecessary and must provide a statement of reasons for their decision.
+If the agency prepares an impact statement, it must also prepare a "concise public record of decision."268 The record of decision must state what the decision was, discuss alternatives considered, and state whether all "practicable means" to avoid or minimize environmental harm from the alternative selected have been adopted, and if not, why not.
+The courts have also held that agencies must make an acceptable reviewable record in cases in which they decide that an impact statement is unnecessary and must provide a statement of reasons for their decision.269 An agency is required to complete the Section 4(f) evaluation for the entire project prior to issuing its Record of Decision.270 b.

-b.
 To What Extent May Courts Supplement the Administrative Record for Purposes of Judicial Review?

-"The agency decision-making process under NEPA that produces an administrative record is known as informal decision making."
-The informal record compiled by the agency can vary but usually contains the impact statement, if it is prepared, or an environmental assessment if the agency does not prepare an impact statement.
-The record may also contain supporting documents and studies."
+"The agency decision-making process under NEPA that produces an administrative record is known as informal decision making."271 "The informal record compiled by the agency can vary but usually contains the impact statement, if it is prepared, or an environmental assessment" if the agency does not prepare an impact statement.
+"The record may also contain supporting documents and studies."272